Natalie Ryan: Biography

 Natalie Ryan was born in either 1993 or 1994.
 She is from the state of Virginia.
-She was assigned male at birth.

 Ryan first played disc golf in 2017 on the second date with her future fiancé.
 She became a member of the Professional Disc Golf Association (PDGA) in 2018.
 She began competing in sanctioned disc golf events in 2019.
 According to Ryan, around 2019, she was outed as a transgender woman to her fellow disc golfers by a stalker.
 Ryan had her first professional disc golf win in June 2019.

 Ryan saw her first Elite Series victory at the Discraft Great Lakes Open in Milford, Michigan, in July 2022.
 In September 2022, she won her second Elite Series victory at the MVP Open in Leicester, Massachusetts.
 She was the first transgender competitor to win the MVP Open Disc Golf title.
 In 2022, Ryan was sponsored by Neptune Discs.
 The sponsorship was renewed for five years in 2023.

 On December 12, 2022, the PDGA and Disc Golf Pro Tour (DGPT) announced a stricter gender eligibility policy for the Female Professional Open (FPO) division.
 Previously, the organizations' gender eligibility policies had been similar to the International Olympic Committee's 2015 policy, however the new policy was more similar to the FINA guidelines.
 One part of the new guideline which effectively disqualified most transgender women was the requirement that a transgender woman have started a medical transition before puberty or age 12.
 The policy was set to take effect January 1, 2023.
-The prepubescent transition policy was to effect tours ran by the DGPT, the Silver and Elite Series, as well as the Pro Majors ran by the PDGA.
+The prepubescent transition policy was to affect tours run by the DGPT, the Silver and Elite Series, as well as the Pro Majors run by the PDGA.
 Ryan was one among several other transgender competitors disqualified by the guidelines.

 By December 14, Ryan had threatened legal action in regard to her exclusion from the FPO division.
 On February 22, 2023, Ryan filed a complaint in the District Court for the Eastern District of California against the PDGA and DGPT.
 Ryan made arguments for her case under California state law, specifically the anti-discrimination protections provided by the Unruh Civil Rights Act.
 Among the legal remedies sought by Ryan was an injunction allowing her to play in the FPO division for the OTB Open in Stockton, California in May.
 In early May, Ryan's lawyer requested a temporary restraining order allowing her to play in the OTB Open.
 District Judge Troy Nunley granted the order on May 11.
 The PDGA and DGPT filed an appeal of the order, and their appeal succeeded in the Court of Appeals for the Ninth Circuit on May 12.
 By this time, Ryan had already played in the first round of the OTB Open.
 In the first round, she had been in fifth place, behind four athletes tied for first.
 She was disqualified from further competition by the successful appeal.